French invasion of Russia: March on Smolensk

 Exactly at midnight, on July 16, Napoleon left Vilnius.
 On 19 July the Tsar left the army in Polotsk and headed for Moscow, taking the discredited Von Phull with him.
 Barclay, the Russian commander-in-chief, refused to fight despite Bagration's urgings.
 Several times he attempted to establish a strong defensive position, but each time the French advance was too quick for him to finish preparations and he was forced to retreat once more.
-When the French Army progressed further (under conditions of extreme heat and drought, rivers and wells filled with carrion) it encountered serious problems in foraging, aggravated by the scorched earth tactics of the Russian forces.
-After the battle of Vitebsk Napoleon discovered that the Russians were able to slip away during the night.
+When the French Army progressed further (under conditions of extreme heat and drought, rivers and wells filled with carrion) it encountered serious problems in foraging, aggravated by the scorched earth tactics of the Russian forces.From Smolensk to Moshaisk the war displayed its horrible work of destruction: all the roads, fields, and woods lay as though sown with people, horses, wagons, burned villages and cities; everything looked like the complete ruin of all that lived.
+In particular, we saw ten dead Russians to one of our men, although every day our numbers fell off considerably.
+In order to pass throughAfter the battle of Vitebsk Napoleon discovered that the Russians were able to slip away during the night.
 The city, at the intersection of important trade routes, and the palace of Alexander of Württemberg would be his base for the next two weeks.
 His army needed to recover and rest, but Napoleon asked himself what to do next.

-According to Antoine-Henri Jomini, the governor of Vilnius, Napoleon planned not to go further than Smolensk and make Vilnius his headquarter for the winter.
+According to Antoine-Henri Jomini, Napoleon planned not to go further than Smolensk and make Vilnius his headquarters for the winter.
 However, he could not go back at the end of July.
 His position was unfavourable according to Adam Zamoyski.
-There was the heat - also at night - and the lack of supplies.
+There was the heat—also at night—and the lack of supplies.
 He had lost a third of his army due to sickness and straggling.
 The Russo-Turkish War (1806–1812) had come to an end as Kutuzov signed the Treaty of Bucharest and the Russian general Pavel Chichagov headed north-west.
 His former ally Bernadotte broke off relations with France and entered into an alliance with Russia (Treaty of Örebro).
 Mid-July Napoleon's brother Jérome resigned and decided to go home.
-(For Napoleon he lost the opportunity to destroy the Russian armies separately.)
+(For Napoleon he lost the opportunity to keep the army under Bagration separated in the south.)

-On 4 August the corps of Barclay and Bagration finally succeeded to unite in Smolensk.
-On 5 August they held a council of war.
+On 14 August, the army crossed the Dniepr; Ney and Murat won the first Battle of Krasnoi.
+The next day Napoleon celebrated his 43rd birthday with a review of the army.
+In the morning of 16th Murat's cavalry and Ney's infantry closed up to the western side of Smolensk.
+The main body of the army did not come up until in the late afternoon.
+The corps of Barclay and Bagration finally succeeded to unite in Smolensk and held a council of war.
 Under pressure, Barclay de Tolly decided to launch an offensive.
-A Russian force was sent west.
-Napoleon hoped that the Russian advance would lead to the long-desired battle and the unification of the Russian armies forced Napoleon to change his plans.
-On 15 August, Napoleon celebrated his 43rd birthday with a review of the army.
-In the late afternoon, Murat's cavalry and Ney's infantry closed up to the western side of Smolensk.
-The main body of the army did not come up until late the next day.